-1. Church Initiation: All men applying for the Diaconate must be fully initiated members of the Latin Catholic Church (i.e., baptized, confirmed and have received Holy Communion).
-Further, all men who have participated in the RCIA (Rite of Christian Initiation of Adults) and have received full initiation into the Catholic Church must wait at least five years before applying for the Diaconate.
+1. Church Initiation: All inquirers (men applying to enter diaconate formation) must be fully initiated members of the Latin Catholic Church (i.e., baptized, confirmed and have received Holy Communion).
+Further, all men who have participated in the RCIA (Rite of Christian Initiation of Adults) and have received full initiation into the Catholic Church must wait at least five years before applying for the diaconate.

-2. Age: “Inquirers” interested in applying to diaconal formation must be between 35 and 60 years old.
+2. Age: The age of those men interested in applying to diaconal formation must be between 35 and 60 years old.

-4. Single Men: At the time of the application, all single men who seek entry into diaconal formation must remain celibate throughout their formation process and for the rest of their lives (remain unmarried).
-No exemption is granted for this rule; therefore all single men must have a clear understanding of the celibate life they are called to live.
+4. Single Men: At the time of the application, all single men who seek entry into diaconal formation must remain celibate through out their formation process and for the rest of their lives (remain unmarried).
+No exemption is granted for this rule; therefore all single men must have a clear understanding of the celibate life they are call to live.

-5. National Status: All inquirers must be American citizens (native born or naturalized), permanent residents or possess an appropriate visa that allows them to be legally present in the United States.
+6. National Status: All inquirers must be American citizens (native born or naturalized), permanent residents or possess an appropriate visa that allows them to be legally present in the United States.
 All inquirers must also possess a valid social security number before applying for Aspirancy.
-It must also be noted that all diaconal candidates must have legal status in the United States before being ordained.
+It must also be noted that all diaconal aspirants/candidates must have legal status in the United States before admissions into diaconate formation.
 Further, the diocese will not sponsor any potential candidates for immigration status.

-8. Educational Background: All inquirers must be high school graduates or have earned the appropriate equivalent (either in the United States or their native country).
+9. Educational Background: All inquirers must be high school graduates or have earned the appropriate equivalent (either in the United States or their native country).
 Some college background is also preferred.
 Proof of High School completion, college studies, degrees or transcripts obtained either in United States or abroad must be submitted with their application.